ACTION FOR PUBLIC TRANSPORT (NSW) INC.

 - May lead to neglect of bus routes in areas away from LRT

-- Aesthetic – overhead wires are disliked by many people
+- Aesthetic - overhead wires and their supporting structures are disliked by many people

 Principles for light rail planning for Sydney: